AldenBressler/CMU_PGSS2024_CS_LAB/L6 - 7162024/README.md

 Lesson Notes:
-Dont know how much im gonna do
+Dont know how much im gonna be able to do but we ball